 - Unresponsive or unprofessional customer service.

 Aside from these obvious no-no’s, we also paid attention to the value-adding aspects of various loan originating services.
 Quite a lot of this comes down to how they communicate with their clients, both individually and in terms of the information posted on their website.
-Although explaining the details of any particular financial product is usually the responsibility of the company actually offering the loan rather than the one that steers you towards them, taking out a car loan is an important decision.
+Although explaining the details of any particular financial product is usually the responsibility of the company actually offering the loan rather than the one that steers you towards them, taking out a low interest car loan is an important decision.
 You shouldn’t be left with any unanswered questions by the time you sign the contract.

 What impressed us particularly is the willingness of some of the online services we’ve selected to actually turn away business.
 All too often, consultants in the financial services sector are more concerned with their commissions than their clients’ welfare.
 This is not technically fraud, but it does leave a major stain on the industry’s reputation.
 You can, on the other hand, trust a consultant who points out other options available to someone in your situation, or who recommends that you hold off on borrowing until you’ve taken a few steps towards repairing your credit rating.

 Understanding How Bad Credit Affects Your Car Loan

 When a bank manager sees someone with stellar credit saunter into their branch, they roll out the red carpet; if they spot someone with a few black marks against their score, they hide the silverware.
 This isn’t really a question of discrimination or them trying to victimize some of their customers; it’s just part of the reality of any bank being a business that aims to make a profit.

 The principle at play here is exactly the same as the one you would use when deciding whether or not to lend money to a friend: people who’ve been unreliable in the past will generally be unreliable in the future, too.
 Unlike between friends, however, your credit score is calculated by a computerized algorithm that can’t distinguish between someone being irresponsible or just having a run of bad luck.